okasmin-Parsons-5020-ML-Spring2025/okasmin-ML-Spring25-Parsons-FinalProject/notes.md

 [] save data for 1000 objects to df / json

 python
-[] repeat process above for all 1000 images
+[] save mask/ bg removed version for all 1000 images [] find way to compare, group, cluster, etc. the forms

 ---

+things to consider

+- disregard "fragment" pieces? ex - title: "Ceramic Fragment",